- white paint and one other color of paint

 - A single color can have different shades, from very light to very dark.

-Encourage children to use words such as color, paint, and shade; descriptive words such as lighter and darker; action words such as describe, paint, and mix; and science process words such as change, compare, and observe.
+Encourage children to use words such as color, paint, and shade; descriptive words such as light, lighter, and lightest and dark, darker, and darkest; and science process words such as change, describe, compare, test, and observe.

 - Have them add a larger amount of white to the paint on their second plate and mix.
 What do they notice?

 - Have children add even more white paint to the paint on their third plate.